-Wow … There has been so much change in this space since Alana and I finished university many-moons-ago.
-In fact, the research is coming in so thick and fast, it can be hard to keep up.
+Wow … There has been so much change in this space since Alana and I finished university many moons ago.
+The research is coming in so thick and fast, it can be hard to keep up.
 The internet has been a real game changer in our field, making information available to everyone.
-On last count a quick Google search for “heel pain” came up with 222 000 000 results in 0.65 seconds … incredible!
-Some of the search results are trying to sell you some type of gadget, many promise a cure and there is an awful lot of differing opinions.
-So usually when our patients come in to see us, they are very well researched and slightly confused.
+On the last count a quick Google search for “heel pain” came up with 222 000 000 results in 0.65 seconds … incredible!
+Some of the search results are trying to sell you some why my heels hurt when I get out of bed type of gadget, many promise a cure and there are an awful lot of differing opinions.
+So usually when our patients come in to see us, they are very well-researched and slightly confused.

-In the past, this is how a Podiatrist would have treated plantar fasciitis: strapping, encourage rest, prescribe anti-inflammatory drugs, make orthotics for your shoes, send for injection, and if nothing works we send you for surgery, in that order.
-This was the best evidence based practice and definitely how Alana and I were taught to treat this condition in our 4 years of university training.
+In the past, this is how a Podiatrist would have treated plantar fasciitis: strapping, encouraging rest, prescribing anti-inflammatory drugs, making orthotics for your shoes, sending for injection, and if nothing works we send you for surgery, in that order.
+This was the best evidence-based practice and definitely how Alana and I were taught to treat this condition in our 4 years of university training.

 This was a signal to us that we needed to revisit the treatment options for “Plantar Fasciitis”.

 Here in Maroochydore, on the SUNSHINE Coast in Queensland, I think I speak for the majority when I say we prefer to wear no shoes or thongs (flip flops/jandals/flippy floppies).
 Mainly because of the HOT Sunshine and we also love sand between our toes!